+To check the dynamometers loading capability first mount a disk (preferable from the AC or DC motor) in close proximity to the coils.
 Apply power to the Dynamometer Coils.
 This can be done by directly running power in (ie. connecting to a 12V battery) or by placing the dynamometer controller in manual mode and setting it to 20% load.
 The shaft of the dynamometer should have significant resistance to rotation.
 Remove the power from the dynamometer coil and the shaft should spin freely.
-If applying power to the dynamometer coils does not result in a loaded shaft than either the rotor (dyno coil lines) or the stator (dump load lines) are open.
+If applying power to the dynamometer coils does not result in a loaded shaft than either the dyno coil lines are open circuited, or the dyno is not supplying power to them.
 Check the resistance across both lines.
 The Dyno Coils should have a resistance of between 10 and 100 ohms.
 The dynamometers stator (the wires going to the Dump Load) lines should have a resistance below 20 ohms when disconnected from the dump load.
-The Dump Load should have a resistance of between 10 and 50 ohms.
+The Dump Load should have a resistance of between 10 and 20 ohms.
 If any of these are out of specification the dynamometer will not be able to apply the appropriate load to the shaft.